SOF3/Capital/dev.md

 - Adding/removing player effects
 - Updating a player's kits

-When a player accesses a shop, CapiTrade dispatches a `ShopAccessEvent`.
+When a player accesses a shop, CapiTrade dispatches a `ShopExecuteEvent`.
 Shop executors should check the shop labels in the event to determine the desired effects of this shop.